nuoaleon/Geospatial-assessment-of-water-footprints-for-hyperscale-data-centers-in-the-United-States/README.md

 ## Models
-* Best surrogate model for each case considered
+* The best surrogate model for each case